-- (i) a limited availability of market quotations for the Common Shares; - (ii) reduced liquidity for the Common Shares; - a determination that the Common Shares are "penny stock," which would require brokers trading in the Common Shares to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for the Common Shares; - (iv) a limited amount of news about the Company and analyst coverage; and - (v) a decreased ability for the Company to issue additional equity securities or obtain additional equity or debt financing in the future.
+- (i) a limited availability of market quotations for the Common Shares; - 27 ALEAFIA HEALTH INC. Management Discussion & Analysis

+- (ii) reduced liquidity for the Common Shares; - (iii) a determination that the Common Shares are "penny stock," which would require brokers trading in the Common Shares to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for the Common Shares; - (iv) a limited amount of news about the Company and analyst coverage; and - (v) a decreased ability for the Company to issue additional equity securities or obtain additional equity or debt financing in the future.